In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

 Industry-specific networking events and business workshops are not only great ways to build your social currency, but they are also great avenues for opportunity.

 You won’t only gain access to more prospective clients, but you could easily forge business partnerships or even gain a mentor, which brings me to my next point…

 4. Get A Mentor

 A mentor might sound like something you can overlook as long as you have the knowledge and technical resources to pull off your endeavors.

 In that case, you probably don’t need to read this.
-By gaining the knowledge and insight I am giving you, you’re basically allowing me to mentor you, albeit in an indirect way.
+By gaining the knowledge and insight I am giving you, you’re basically allowing me to mentor you, albeit indirectly.

 No success is achieved without standing on the shoulder of those before us or treading a path cleared by others.

-Finding someone with more knowledge and experience than you in the field will allow you to gain insight on what to pursue and what to avoid.
+Finding someone with more knowledge and experience than you in the field will allow you to gain insight into what to pursue and what to avoid.

-Learn the easy way from their mistakes and expand on the things that they did successfully.
+Learn the easy way from their mistakes and expand on what they did successfully.